CMASCenter/pcluster-cmaq/README.md

 ## CMAQ on AWS Tutorials

-Scripts and code to run CMAQ on Single Virtural Machine or Parallel Cluster (multiple VMs).
+Scripts and code to run CMAQ on Single Virtual Machine or Parallel Cluster (multiple VMs).

 ### To obtain this code use the following command.